2026 Pricing Data

 Does insurance cover root canal?

 Root Canal is usually covered by insurance.
 Most dental insurance covers root canals at 50-80% as a major procedure, subject to annual maximums.
-Always verify with your specific plan before scheduling.
+Pre-authorization letters from your insurer are the definitive source for your specific coverage.

 What's the cheapest state for root canal?